UConn vs Saint Mary's (CA) Players to Watch - Second Round

 Top Players to Watch: UConn vs. Saint Mary's (CA) - Second Round

-Adama Sanogo and Logan Johnson are two players to watch on Sunday at 6:10 PM ET, when the UConn Huskies square off against the Saint Mary's Gaels in the second round of the NCAA tournament at MVP Arena.
+When the UConn Huskies and Saint Mary's Gaels face off in the second round of the NCAA tournament at MVP Arena on Sunday at 6:10 PM ET, Adama Sanogo and Logan Johnson will be two of the high-profile players to watch.

-In the article below, we'll give you all the info you need to know about who to watch in this matchup on TNT.
+In the article below, we'll give you all the info you need to know about who to keep your eye on in this matchup on TNT.

 Use our link to get a free trial of fuboTV, where you can watch college hoops and tons of other live sports without cable!